aman00eh00/RealTime_TaskManagement_System/README.md

 # RealTime_TaskManagement_System

 A comprehensive task management application built with Node.js, Express, SQLite, and Socket.IO for real-time collaboration.
 This system allows users to create, update, and manage tasks in real-time, with live updates across all connected clients.
+Visible site interface : https://workinsync.netlify.app/

 ## Features